Developer Logs

 Summary stats

-Three cards at the top of the page give you a quick health check:
+Three cards at the top give you a quick health check:

-• Total Requests — Total number of requests in the current view
+- Total Requests — total requests in the current view

-• Errors — How many requests failed, shown in red
+- Errors — failed requests, shown in red

-• Success Rate — The percentage of successful requests, shown in green
+- Success Rate — share of successful requests, shown in green

-Use these to spot issues at a glance before diving into the table below.
+Use them to spot issues at a glance before diving into the table.

-You can combine any of the filters to zero in on exactly the requests you want.
+Combine any of these filters to narrow in on the requests you want.

 Type into the "Search logs by path..." box to filter by API endpoint.